 Serology - (Body Fluids) (ThrillWriting articles) LINK

-Here is Jennifer's blurb for her book in the boxed set:
+Here is Jennifer's blurb for her book:

 Stakes, Spies & Alibis: A Silverthorne novella